Lugdunum3D/Lugdunum/doc/guidelines.md

 i += 1;
 ```

-The same applies for single lines, however, if you feel like you have to comment everything, maybe you should rethink your code first ;)
+The same applies to single lines; however, if you feel like you have to comment everything, maybe you should rethink your code first ;)

 **Example:**
 ```cpp